fast-af/developer-portal-starter/developer-portal/for-developers/woocommerce/install/steps.md

 ### Cart

 Go to the cart page of your online store and see how the Fast button looks.
-If you want to adjust the styling, follow the steps in the section, [Styling the Buttons](/developer-portal/for-developers/woocommerce/customization/custom-checkout-button-styling/).
+If you want to adjust the styling, follow the steps in the section, [cart page](/developer-portal/for-developers/woocommerce/customization/custom-checkout-button-styling/).

 ![cart](images/woocommerce-install8.png)

 ### Mini Cart

 Go to the mini cart page of your online store and see how the Fast button looks.
-If you want to adjust the styling, follow the steps in the section, [Styling the Buttons](/developer-portal/for-developers/woocommerce/customization/custom-checkout-button-styling/).
+If you want to adjust the styling, follow the steps in the section, [mini cart](/developer-portal/for-developers/woocommerce/customization/custom-checkout-button-styling/).

 ![cart](images/woocommerce-install9.png)